Top steam generator iron brands to buy in 2020

 Morphy Richards call their cheaper models the ‘ideal first steam generator’.
 They’re very small, with water tanks of 1-1.3-litres.
 And at 4.5 bars of pressure they’re not very powerful compared to most steam generators.
 But they still have a much larger capacity and are more powerful than an iron.

 Their mid-range costs between £100 and £200.
 You can expect large water tanks, but at 5 bars of pressure they're not as powerful as many steam generators of the same price.

 Their most expensive models cost £250 and have up to 7 bars of pressure, and come with large 2-litre water tanks and handy extras such as cord storage compartments.

-Still undecided about what to go for? take a look at our Best steam generators to buy in 2019 for more advice on what to consider before you buy, as well as our top five steam generators for 2019.
+Still undecided about what to go for? take a look at our best steam generators for more advice on what to consider before you buy.